unteem/docker-training/exercises/image/README.md

 (But we could also need to use grunt test)

 The objective is to build an image that could render this presentation.
-(You'll need FROM, RUN, WORKDIR, CMD)
+(You'll need FROM, RUN, ENTRYPOINT, CMD)

 I advise to use node:0.10-onbuild docker image to start from.